benresonance-star/Task-Checker/specification.md

 - **Stable Interaction Policy**: All modal interactions are subject to a 20ms mount-stabilization delay before complex child components (like Tiptap) are permitted to mount, preventing thread-locking on low-powered mobile processors.
 - **Mobile Optimization**: Portrait-first responsive layout with compressed headers, reduced padding, and intelligently repositioned primary action buttons. **The "+ New Project/Template" button is positioned to the right of the section title on mobile for immediate access.** Export Checklist features are hidden on mobile to optimize screen real estate.
   - **GPU Safety**: Resource-intensive CSS filters like `backdrop-blur` are automatically disabled on mobile modal surfaces to prevent GPU-induced browser tab crashes.
+  - **Auto-Zoom Prevention**: Forces a `16px` font-size on all active inputs, textareas, and rich-text editors for mobile devices (`max-width: 768px`).
+This prevents iOS Safari from automatically zooming in during text entry, maintaining the application's intended framing.
   - **Hydration Orchestration**: Heavy rich-text editors utilize a platform-aware 400ms-500ms staggered hydration delay on mobile, ensuring animations remain smooth before the editor engine initializes.
 - **Navigation Styling**: Active project buttons are styled in **Google Green** to visually synchronize the project context with active work items.